wp-plugins/whats-new/readme.txt

 Other plugins that you might like [Click Here](http://pidhasome.com/albdesign/plugins/woocommerce_donations/)

+Woocommerce,Woothemes plugins that you might like [Click Here](http://woothemes-plugins.com/)

 == Installation ==

 Go to the wordpress administration area then on PLUGINS , ADD NEW , UPLOAD and browse to  the zip file you downloaded  and click INSTALL.